The Facts Behind Fashion

 The power of Urgent Appeals: examples

 The Clean Clothes Campaign Urgent Appeal work helps garment workers in many countries win struggles by addressing the global brands buying at their factories.
-For examples of cases the Clean Clothes Campaign has worked on, see the maps below.
+See the maps below for concrete national examples.

 Or view all 2014 cases in an overview with descriptions